-Home » Breads » Southern Buttermilk Biscuits
+Home » Breads » Southern Buttermilk Biscuits (+Video)

-Southern Buttermilk Biscuits
+Southern Buttermilk Biscuits (+Video)

-A CLASSIC SOUTHERN SIDE DISH
+A CLASSIC SOUTHERN SIDE BISCUIT

 Being from the south, we pretty much always have biscuits at every dinner.
 You just cannot go wrong with these easy and delicious Southern Buttermilk Biscuits.
-They take minimal ingredients and just a little arm work to throw them together.
+They take only a few ingredients and just a little arm work to throw them together.
 It is so easy to master biscuit making with just a few steps.
 I don’t know a single person who doesn’t love these biscuits.
 So if you are looking for that perfect biscuit recipe, then you have to make this Southern Buttermilk Biscuit recipe.

 Stacked Southern Buttermilk Biscuits on top of one another on white plate.